Chalarangelo/30-seconds-of-interviews/questions/css-box-model.md

 #### Good to hear

 <!-- Whenever possible, include the short list of bullet points that sum up the answer. -->
-- This is a very common question to be asked during a front-end interview
+- This is a very common question asked during front-end interviews
 - Shows a solid understanding of spacing and the DOM

 ##### Additional links